Graduate Diploma in Psychology (Advanced)

 This subject runs over two semesters (25 credit points per semester).
 There are no scheduled classes for this subject.
 Instead students meet regularly with their supervisor and undertake a research project to obtain experience in all aspects of conducting and reporting an empirical research project.
 The thesis project will be submitted as two documents.
 The first comprises a draft introduction to the research report submitted as a hurdle requirement for formative feedback from the supervisor at the beginning of Semester 2.
 The second comprises a 9000 word research report submitted at the end of Semester 2, worth 100% of the marks for the subject.

-Five themes/questions reoccur in the subject:
+Four themes/questions reoccur in the subject:

 - What is the correspondence between developmental models and the research methods used to evaluate those models?